Simple Recipe For Venison Summer Sausage in the Oven

 - 1 lb of ground beef – An alternative meat source is added to venison summer sausage to add fat content to your base ingredients.
 If you do not have sufficient fat in your sausage mixture, your end product will turn out excessively dry.

-- Some use pork from a shoulder or butt roast or other cut.
+- Some use pork from a shoulder or pork butt roast or other cut.
 Pork serves the same purpose as beef, but you may need to use more or less of it depending on how much fat it has.
-Your aim should be approximately 20% to 30% fat in your mixture.
+Your aim should be approximately 20% to 30% fat in your pork trimmings.

 - 1 tsp of onion powder